 Costs for this training are €1.800,-.
 You can qualify for a 10% discount if five or more people from the same organisation apply.

 If you have any questions, doubts or want to meet first?
-Please do not hesitate to call or e-mail our trainers Maaike Aans or Isabel Albers.
+Please do not hesitate to get in touch with our trainers.
 They are happy to assist you with any questions.
 If you want to know more about the Clingendael Academy in general such as our mission, background and other trainings read our brochure.
 Would you prefer to have a tailor-made negotiation training for your organisation?
 Please contact us.

 Our general terms and conditions apply to this course.